micromdm/micromdm/README.md

 ```

 ### BoltDB - Document Store
-Currently, some data is still being stored in the Mysql independant document store:
+Currently, some data is still being stored in the Mysql independant document store.
+If you run this MDM in OpenShift, this file needs to be provided as "secret" in OpenShift.
 `/assets/micromdm.db`

 By using the Bolter